OuiDire.app — Quick Guide

 - The Technical section displays technical details so the user can stay informed about what is happening at all times

-- Technical shows what is still running, what is done, and current activity for OCR, AI, or Deep Critical Read
+- Technical shows what is still running, what is done, and current activity for OCR or AI calls

 - Metrics shows dominant patterns, counts, and top combos